The Glamorous Life

 Under the terms of his contract, Prince was allowed to sign acts to Warner Bros.
 Records, and he put together The Glamorous Life her first solo project.
 Despite protestations to the contrary, all its tracks were in fact written by Prince but credited to Sheila, except Noon Rendezvous2 which is co-credited to Prince: “They didn’t want people to know she was backed up by Prince, because it would look like she wasn’t making it on her own merits … but everyone knows when you hear the album, you can tell it’s him.”

 Indeed all songs (except2) on The Glamorous Life was originally written, albeit the title track was intended by Prince for inclusion on the album for Apollonia 6.
 Prince’s production credit for this album is under the name of The Starr ★ Company.
-The album reached 28 in the Billboard charts, and is certified Gold by the RIAA.
+The album was recorded at Sunset Sound in Hollywood, in late 1983 to early 1984.
+It reached 28 in the Billboard charts, and on 10 January 1985 was certified Gold by RIAA.
 It produced two hit singles, the title track and The Belle of St Mark and nominated for a Grammy.

 In 2019, Prince’s version of The Glamorous Life and Noon Rendezvous with his vocals, was released by Warner Brothers as Originals.

-- The Starr ★ Company (Prince) and Sheila E
+- Prince (as The Starr ★ Company) and Sheila E

 - Warner Bros.
 Records